Healthy foods that help your skin to be it's best

 Other key ingredients are vitamin C, selenium and vitamin E.

 5. Sweet potatoes - rich in Carotenoids which act as a natural sunblock.
 This, in turn, helps prevent sunburn, wrinkles from forming and damage to the skin.

 6. Bell pepper - these little things have the magic of beta-carotene in them, which the body converts into vitamin A. Other key ingredients are vitamin C which helps with collagen production.

 7. Broccoli - This green beauty has zink, vitamin C and vitamin A. Apart from that, broccoli contains lutein, which helps your skin stay moisturized, supple and healthy-looking.

 8. Tomatoes - Tomatoes are a great little powerhouse of vitamin C and contain all of the major carotenoids..

-9. Red wine - my fave! lol.. famous for containing resveratrol, known for its health benefits, among them reducing the effects of aging.
+9. Red wine - Famous for containing resveratrol, known for its health benefits, among them (apparently) reducing the effects of aging.
 Bear in mind though that alcohol has many negative effects on the skin too, so limited intake is the key.
-One glass with dinner sounds pretty good to me.
+One glass with dinner sounds pretty good to me. .

 So for optimal skin health, feed your skin from within as well from the outside by using natural, no-nasties skincare.
 Do this for 3 weeks and take a before and after picture to see the results.